andrewerrington/fuscus/docs/notes.md

 and start getting data.

 ## Optional - Sensor Calibration
-Fuscus provides a feature by which each measurement from your sensors can be adjusted if the calibration is incorrect.
-If you wish to use this feature, do the following:
+Fuscus provides a feature to adjust each measurement from your sensors if they read a little high or low.
+To use it, do the following:
 1. Calibrate your sensors by measuring the temperature they record, and determining the offset from a known temperature reading.
 2. Create the calibration file and open for editing in your favorite editor:
 *cp calibrate.sample.ini calibrate.ini*